 General Chemistry Parameters

 Acidity (2) Fluoride Sulfate

 Alkalinity (as CaCO 3) Nitrate + Nitrite (as N) Total Dissolved Solids

 Bicarbonate (3) Nitrogen, Total (as N) Total Suspended Solids

-Total (3) $pH (\pm 0.1 SU)$
+Total (3) pH (± 0.1 SU)

 Chloride Phosphorus

 Metals Totals

 Aluminum Copper Potassium

 Antimony Iron Selenium

 Arsenic Lead Sodium

 Barium Lithium Strontium

 Beryllium Magnesium Thallium

 Boron Manganese Tin

 Cadmium Mercury Uranium

 Calcium Molybdenum Vanadium

 Chromium Nickel Zinc

-- (18) Provide a visual evaluation of each waste rock storage facility for presence of water and seepage.
+- (18) Provide a visual evaluation of each waste rock storage facility for physical stability (e.g., stable, unstable, or slope failure), presence of water and seepage.
+If visibly unstable, or slope failure, describe.
 For presence of water, identify whether the surface and toes of the waste rock storage facility are dry, damp, or wet (ponded or flowing water).
-If seepage is emanating from any portion of a waste rock storage facility, the Permittee shall perform the required monitoring for seeps. - (19) A hazardous waste determination is required: a) Initially, for each PCS source prior to management under the PCS Management Plan; b) When a PCS waste stream is suspected to have changed character since the last determination; and c) When a hazardous constituent is detected during screening analyses at a concentration suggestive of hazardous waste.
-Determinations must be performed pursuant to 40 Code of Federal Regulations (CFR) 262.11 using operator knowledge and/or applicable analytical testing methods described in EPA publication SW-846.
-Operator knowledge must be adequately described and sufficient to justify the determination. - E. Quarterly and annual monitoring reports and release reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E.

-G. Permit Limitations
+If seepage is emanating from any portion of a waste rock storage facility, the Permittee shall perform the required monitoring for seeps. - (19) MW-1 reported 'dry' as of 2010, replaced with PW-17 in 2017; MW-2 mined out 2010, replaced with MW-2R in 2014; MW-6 abandoned 2010, replaced with PW-9 in 2017; MW-4 reported dry, replaced with MW-4R 2014. - (20) All offsite ore shipping destinations must be approved by the Division. - E. Quarterly and annual monitoring reports and spill reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E. - G. Permit Limitations - 1.
+The daily accumulation of flow exceeding 20 gallons per day averaged over the quarter in any leach pad leak detection pipe or port identified in Part I.D.2.